mickymacirl/CI-P2-Fruit/TESTING.md

 **Test Steps:**

 1. Open the corresponding browser and open the Match 2 Fruit Game website.
-2. Click on the Gitpod and Adobe Dreamweaver links in the footer of the page.
+2. Click on the Gitpod and Adobe Dreamweaver links in the page's footer.

 **Expected:**

-The link should open in a new window, to each of the websites.
+The link should open in a new window to each of the websites.

 **Actual:**

-The link opened in a new window, to each of the websites.
+The link opened in a new window to each of the websites.

 ### Form Submit Confirm